LGBT STEM Day

 WHAT IS LGBT STEM DAY?

 They aren’t the only ones doing this.
-Here in Vancouver, Science World is also celebrating LGBT STEM day.
-You can drop by Science World on July 5th between 11am and 3pm, and check out all the awesome tables and talk to people in STEM fields.
-Not only is WWEST going to be there, talking about all the cool work we’re doing, but also Vancouver Pride Society, Qmunity, SCWIST, TRIUMF, ASTTBC, Vancouver Parks and Recreation (Trans, Gender Diverse and Two-Spirit Inclusion Advisory Committee), HR McMillan Space Center and the Vancouver Dyke March and Festival Society.
+Here in Vancouver, Science World also celebrated LGBT STEM day.
+It happened at Science World on July 5th between 11am and 3pm, where people could check out all the awesome tables and talk to people in STEM fields.
+WWEST was there, talking about all the cool work we’re doing, as well as the Vancouver Pride Society, Qmunity, SCWIST, TRIUMF, ASTTBC, Vancouver Parks and Recreation (Trans, Gender Diverse and Two-Spirit Inclusion Advisory Committee), HR McMillan Space Center and the Vancouver Dyke March and Festival Society.

 WHAT ELSE CAN YOU DO?

 Tweet using the #LGBTSTEMday hashtag and let people know about this great day.
 The more word that’s spread about this, the more people it can reach, and the more the message of inclusive workplaces can be heard.
 Pride in STEM has also released a toolkit for LGBT STEM day that you can check out here.
 Look out forthe day again next year.